usnistgov/FederalProfile-8259A/_8259-Catalog/event.md

 - Ability to access information about the IOT device&#39;s cybersecurity state and other necessary data (e.g., trustworthy time) to provide the organization.

 - Ability to preserve system state information.
-- Ability to provide IOT device settings to allow local and remote access to audit data, to and through the device interfaces. **(CEA:AS and LAI:EC.
-Possibly also LAI:IC)**
 - Ability to provide IOT device settings to allow the user to assign audit controls access to specific roles or organization-define personnel.
 (LAI:RSM)
 - Ability for the IOT device to identify unique users interacting with it to allow for user session monitoring.